Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Departure transfer, TGV train Paris-Nice, Arrival transfer

-Excursion to Monaco and Èze: Fragonard perfume factory in hilltop village of Èze
+Excursion to Monaco and Èze: Visit to the Fragonard perfume factory in the hilltop village of Èze

-Panoramic view of Monaco from Moyenne Corniche Road, Sightseeing stop in Pisa
+Panoramic view of Monaco from the Middle Corniche road, Sightseeing stop at Pisa's Leaning Tower

 Guided walking tour in Florence: Local guide, Visit to the Accademia, Visit to the nave of Florence's Duomo, Visit to the church of Santa Croce and its Pazzi Chapel, Stop at Leonardo's Leather Workshop